idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/rb_pod_surrogate.md

 It is important to mention that POD-RB surrogates are only efficient when the original problem has an affine decomposition.
 For more information about affine decomposition see [PODReducedBasisTrainer.md].
-Luckily, there is an affine decomposition for [fom_problem] in the following form:
+Luckily, the problem at hand has an affine decomposition in the following form:

 !equation id=fom_problem